15 Apr

 WebEase Now Available

 WebEase (Web Epilepsy, Awareness, Support and Education) was developed by a team of Emory University researchers and physicians who treat persons with epilepsy.
-The program does not tell you what to do, rather it guides you toward making decisions on taking your medications, managing stress and getting a good night’s sleep.
-You are encouraged to […]
+The program does not tell you what […]

 Read more...